Vol. 04 · Issue 14 · APR 2026

 • You need silent practice or recording flexibility

-• You're flying to gigs and can't bring an amp
+• You are flying to gigs and cannot bring an amp

 • Simplicity matters — 4CM adds complexity, cables, and potential failure points

-The honest truth: fully direct has become so good that many professional touring guitarists have abandoned real amps entirely.
-The 4-cable method is fantastic for players who genuinely prefer their real amp's character, but if you're setting up 4CM because you think modeler amp models aren't good enough, try spending serious time dialing in the models first.
-You might be surprised.
+Fully direct has become good enough that many professional touring guitarists have abandoned real amps entirely.
+The 4-cable method is for players who genuinely prefer their real amp's character.
+But if you are setting up 4CM because you assume modeler amp models are not good enough — spend serious time dialing in the models first.
+Give them a fair shake.
+Then decide.

 Alternatives to 4CM